floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 #citeauthor(<carvalho_etal_2020>) propose a metric called reuse, which measures the reusability of a microservice.
 Reuse is calculated as the number of times a microservice is called by the user, relying on dynamic analysis to collect this information.

+#citeauthor(<saidi_etal_2023>) use the intra-domain and inter-domain data dependency metrics to delineate microservice boundaries, based on the read and write access pattern of the operations.

+The correlation metric is used by #citeauthor(<yang_etal_2022>) and indicates the degree of correlation between the microservices.
+The authors calculate the correlation in two ways: the number of co-occurrence of the problem domain, and the adjacency relationship between problem domains.

 ==== No metrics

 Finally, some of the publications publications, do not mention any quality metrics.
 This is the case of #citeauthor(<eyitemi_reiff_marganiec_2020>) and #citeauthor(<romani_etal_2022>).

+The evaluation method by #citeauthor(<kinoshita_kanuka_2022>) also does not rely on quantifying the quality of the microservice decomposition using metrics, but rather relies on the software architect's judgement to choose a qualitative decomposition.